asbermudez/vue-xstate/README.md

 # vue-xstate

-This project aims to give users of VueJS a easy access platform to use [xState](https://xstate.js.org/) library in a easy manner.
+This project aims to give users of VueJS a easy access platform to use [xState](https://xstate.js.org/) library in their project.

 If you're not familiar with **xState** check first their site before using this!